raghvendra03/66-Days-of-Data/README.md

 # Journey of 66 Days of Data
-Documenting my journey here and tweeting about it on Twitter, check it out - <a href="https://twitter.com/RaghavendraPMur/"> Raghvendra Murnal</a>
+Documenting my journey and also tweeting about it on Twitter, check it out - <a href="https://twitter.com/RaghavendraPMur/"> Raghvendra Murnal</a>

 ## Resources
 1. Summary
 2. Books
 3. Courses
 4. Youtube Playlists
-5. Exercise
-6. My Journey
+5. My Journey

 ## Summary
 I have commited to a 66 days of data challange which was initiated by <a href="https://www.twitter.com/KenJee_DS/"> Ken Jee</a> a Data Scientiest and a Youtuber, Daily I will be updating the details of the things I have learned, books I have read, courses I have completed & the projects which I will be doing in the course of 66 days.